emilkloeden/21-days-of-Euler/Lessons_Learned.md

 2. There is an C++ interpreter on tutorialspoint.com to save compilation (although once I download gcc I'd like to get more comfortable with it).
 3. Arrays in C are immutable (the length cannot change).
 As such I realised an even simpler solution, instead of summing the contents of an array, I declared a variable of value 0 and added to it each iteration where the divisible by 3 or 5 condition returned true.
 4. C syntax is refreshingly similar to javascript.
 This is nice.

+## Bash-specific
+Oh I _really_ did not enjoy this.
+I love the idea of bash scripting, running input and piping it through other programs, but the syntax was frustratingly finicky and confusing.
+1. i = 1 is not equal to i=1.
+Remember this.

 # Problem 2
 ## Problem Description: